- Home >

 People, businesses, corporations, philanthropic organisations wishing to donate can enter their contact details, the amount they wish to donate, and select your target project or program.

-- For Victorian communities affected by bushfires, to be used in a fire recovery grant program, 'Donation to FRRR for:' and select 'Victorian Bushfire Recovery Program' in the drop down menu.
+- Repair-Restore-Renew program for NSW communities affected by 2013 bushfires, to be used in a bushfire recovery grant program.
+To donate, choose, 'Donation to FRRR for:' and select 'NSW Bushfire Recovery Program' in the drop down menu.

 - FRRR is hosting a donation account for Rotary International District 9800 and are accepting donations for their 'Rotary International District 9800 Australian Bushfire Recovery Fund 2013'.
 To donate select 'RI District 9800 Australian Bushfire Recovery Fund' from the drop down menu under 'FRRR hosted donation accounts (for community groups)'.